Area codes 256 and 938

-Area codes 256 and 938 are telephone area codes in the North American Numbering Plan (NANP) for North Alabama, as well as some eastern portions of the state.
-The two area codes form an overlay plan for the same numbering plan area.
+Area codes 256 and 938 are telephone area codes in the North American Numbering Plan (NANP) for North Alabama and an eastern part of the state.
+The two area codes form an overlay complex for the same numbering plan area.
 Area code 256 was created in 1998, and 938 was added in 2010.

 History

-Area code 256 was created on March 23, 1998, in an area code split from area code 205.
+Area code 256 was created on March 23, 1998, in an area code split of area code 205.
 A permissive dialing period, that permitted time to reprogram computers, cell phones, pagers and fax machines, allowed the use of 205 through September 28, 1998.

-In March 2009, the Alabama Public Service Commission announced that the state's first all-services overlay area code, 938, would be added to the area of the 256 area code "sometime in 2011".
-As a result, ten-digit dialing was implemented for all numbers in the area with voluntary compliance beginning on November 7, 2009, and mandatory use by June 5, 2010, instead of dialing 7 digits.
-The 938 area code took effect on July 10, 2010.
-This timing roughly coincided with the end of the originally projected 12-year "life span" of the original 256 area code.
+In March 2009, the Alabama Public Service Commission announced the state's first all-services overlay complex with new area code 938 for "sometime in 2011".
+As a result, ten-digit dialing was implemented in the area with voluntary compliance beginning on November 7, 2009, and mandatory use by June 5, 2010, instead of dialing only the 7-digit local telephone number.
+Area code 938 took effect on July 10, 2010.
+This timing roughly coincided with the end of the originally projected 12-year "lifespan" of the parent area code.